Energy Drink Ingredients and What They Do

 Top 5 Energy Ingredients

-According to a recent study, caffeine is the only ingredient that actually works.
-Participants who drank only caffeinated water had the same brain activity and response times as those consuming 5 Hour Energy, which adds also many of the above ingredients.
+According to one study, caffeine is the only ingredient that actually works.
+Participants who drank only caffeinated water had the same brain activity and response times as those consuming 5 Hour Energy, which also adds many of the other ingredients.

 Most energy drinks contain between 70 and 200mg per can.